Why you need an Anthropic AI operations manager (not just a consultant)

 Operations managers track hundreds of configuration parameters.
 They know when Anthropic changes rate limits, how to optimize context windows, and which prompts cause token explosions.
 This isn’t knowledge you build internally.

 We’re watching the birth of AIops - what happened when DevOps met machine learning.
-The MLOps market will hit $16.6 billion by 2030, up from $2.2 billion today.
+The MLOps market will experience substantial growth from current levels.

 This isn’t about managing servers anymore.
 It’s about managing intelligence systems that drift, degrade, and evolve continuously.

-Without downtime management, companies lose $200 million annually from digital system failures.
-AI systems are even more fragile - a misconfigured Claude implementation can burn through $9,000 per minute in token costs.
+Without downtime management, companies lose hundreds of millions annually from digital system failures.
+AI systems are even more fragile - a misconfigured Claude implementation can burn through extreme per-minute costs in token usage.

 The companies succeeding with Claude aren’t the ones with the best initial implementations.
 They’re the ones with dedicated operations managers preventing the 46% failure rate that kills most AI initiatives within six months.